athulkannan2000/trash/README.md

 ## Team Members are
 Alfas & Bharathwajan

-# Made some changes over the database.
+# The change which had done by the team is replaced at v2.0.